shivasiddharth/GassistPi/README.md

 ************************************************
 The default GPIO and shutdown trigger word is **trigger**.
 It should be used for controlling the GPIOs, servo and for safe shutdown of Pi.

 It has been intentionally included to prevent control actions due to false positive commands.
-If you wish to change the trigger word, you can replace the '**trigger**'in the main.py and assistant.py code with your desired trigger word.
+If you wish to change the trigger word, you can replace the '**trigger**'in the main.py code with your desired trigger word.

 The default keyword for servo motor is **servo**.
 For example, the command **trigger servo 90** will rotate the servo by 90 degrees.